28-Year-Old Quarterback – Free Agent

 Josh Freeman Contract Information:

-Released by the Giants in May of 2014.
+Released by the Colts in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Josh Freeman – simply subscribe now.